huntscript/huntscript/README.md

  ### Our Values

-Skills in Software Engineering and Independent Research.
+Science, Technology, Critical Thinking, and Independent Research.

 ## What is a Script Hunter?